semgrep/semgrep-docs/docs/deployment/managed-scanning/gitlab.md

 6. Optional: Disable PR or MR diff-aware scans by turning off the **Enable PR/MR scans** toggle.
 ![Enable Managed Scans dialog](/img/sms-enable-pr-or-mr.png#sm-width)
 7. Click **Enable**.
-8. If you use the **Semgrep Network Broker**, you must edit your Broker configuration file; refer to [Use Semgrep Network Broker with Managed Scans](/semgrep-ci/network-broker#use-semgrep-network-broker-with-managed-scans).
 <!-- vale on -->

-You have finished setting up a Semgrep managed scan.

-- After enabling Managed Scans, Semgrep performs a full scan in batches on all the repositories.
-- Once a repository has been added to Semgrep AppSec Platform, it becomes a **project**.
-A project in Semgrep AppSec Platform includes all the findings, history, and scan metadata of that repository.
-- Projects scanned through Managed Scans are tagged with `managed-scan`.

 ### If the page doesn't display any repositories